conduktor/conduktor-docs/docs/gateway/concepts/index.md

 ````

 **Service Account mapping**
-Sometimes, you don't have control on the JWT generated by your OIDC provider and you need to associate the subject of the claim to a more friendly and recognizable name in Kafka.
+When you don't have any control on the JWT generated by your OIDC provider, and you need map the `sub` of the claim to a more friendly and recognizable name in Kafka.
 ````json
 {
   "aud": "https://myapi.example.com",